piotrmurach/github/README.md

 ### 1.1 API Navigation

 The **github_api** closely mirrors the [GitHub API](https://developer.github.com/v3/) hierarchy.
 For example, if you want to create a new file in a repository, look up the GitHub API spec.
 In there you will find contents sub category underneath the repository category.
-This would translte to the request:
+This would translate to the request:

 ```ruby
 github = Github.new